top of page

 Gladiators were the sporting heroes of the ancient world.
 The archaeological record shows them celebrated in everything from mosaics to graffiti.
 Motifs of gladiators are found on nearly a third of all oil lamps from Roman archaeological digs throughout the Empire.
 But who were they?
 How much did they risk each time they entered the arena?
 What were their chances of getting out alive?

-All were slaves If you have watched Ridley Scott’s 2000 film ‘Gladiator’ you can be forgiven for thinking that all fighters in the arena were slaves.
+All were slaves If you have watched Ridley Scott’s 2000 film “Gladiator”, or the more recent “Gladiator II” (2024), you can be forgiven for thinking that all fighters in the arena were slaves.
 In one sense, this is true.
-Despite their ‘celebrity status’ [2] - if contemporary high and low art (such as graffiti) is anything to be believed - in the strict social hierarchy of the Roman world gladiators were counted among the infames [3].
-In Roman law, anyone condemned to the arena or the gladiator schools (damnati ad ludum) was a servus poenae (slave of the penalty), and was considered to be under sentence of death unless manumitted (freed).
+The vast majority fighting in the arena were there under duress, drawn mainly from the ranks of criminals or prisoners-of-war.
+A few might achieve “celebrity status” [2] - if contemporary high and low art (such as graffiti) is anything to be believed - but in the strict social hierarchy of the Roman world, all gladiators were counted among the infames [3].
+In Roman law, anyone condemned to the arena or the gladiator schools (damnati ad ludum) was a servus poenae (slave of the penalty), and considered under a sentence of death unless manumitted (freed).

 ‘He vows to endure to be burned, to be bound, to be beaten, and to be killed by the sword’ (Petronius.
 Satyricon, 117)